-

 If you meet the above QUALIFICATIONS:

-• If you want credit for the TA position, let your teacher know.
+- If you want credit for the TA position, let your teacher know.
 Your teacher will fill out a form to request an override so that you can register.
 Once the override is approved, you will receive an email letting you know that you can now register.
+Of course if you get credit, you pay tuition on the credit and earn a grade.
 Dr. Gagliardi-Seeley is the teacher on record for all TAs and your instructor will submit your grade to Dr. Gagliardi-Seeley at the end of the semester.

 Official Course Syllabus: TA in Biology Regular Course Syllabus